Leadership and the Qualities of Political Leaders

 Suggested Learning Activities

-- As a class or with a group of friends, write individual lists of the five most famous Americans in United States history?
+- As a class or with a group of friends, write individual lists of the 10 most famous or influential Americans in United States history?

 - Explore similarities and differences across the lists.

-- Investigate the reasons for the similiarities and differences.
+- Investigate the reasons for the similarities and differences.

 - State Your View